Get Rates Near You!

 A personal loan is generally a form of unsecured financing with a fixed interest rate and a set term.
 The result is that the borrower makes a regular monthly payment for the life of the loan.
 If you need $5,000 from a bank, credit union, friend, or family member, the cost over three years at 10% interest will be $161.34 per month.

-This quick and neat definition of a personal loan tells us what’s largely true, but not true in every case.
+This quick and neat definition of a personal loan tells us what’s generally true but not always true.
 There are secured personal loans and personal loans with adjustable rates.

 How Can You Find the Best Personal Loan Rates?